| java.lang.Object | ||

 Operating mode for hot pixel map generation.

-, a hot pixel map is returned in android.statistics.hotPixelMap
+If set to true, a hot pixel map is returned in android.statistics.hotPixelMap.

 Range of valid values: